sul-dlss/hungry-hungry-hippo/README.md

 Then browse to http://localhost:3000 to see the running application.

+### Mission Control

+A dashboard for Solid Queue background jobs is available at `http://localhost:3000/jobs`.

 ### Debugging locally

 1. Add a `debugger` statement in the code.
-2. Connect to the process (for example, `bin/overmind connect web`).
+2. Connect to the process (for example, `bin/overmind connect web` or `bin/overmind connect jobs`).

 See [overmind documentation](https://github.com/DarthSim/overmind) for more about how to control processes.